Cerulean-Shield/Security_Findings/README.md

 # Security_Findings

-JSON files, reports and other findings from our threat hunting
+These are the JSON files, reports, research and other products we produced as we did our threat hunting.

+JSON files are downloaded from event alerts in AWS GuardDuty.